You are currently viewing Best Cloudways Alternatives to Consider in 2026 (Tested, Compared, and Ranked)

 3. Slower Innovation Since Acquisition

 Together, these issues explain why “Cloudways alternatives” searches on Google have climbed throughout 2025 and into 2026.
-The rest of this pillar guide walks through the 14 strongest options, grouped by use case, with honest pros and cons for each.
-If you are deciding between managed hosts more broadly, our complete hosting alternatives hub covers related comparisons.
+The rest of this guide walks through the 14 strongest options, grouped by use case, with honest pros and cons for each.
+If you are deciding between managed hosts more broadly, our best web hosting services guide for 2026 covers the broader category.

 How We Evaluated Each Alternative